PacktPublishing/R-Machine-Learning-Projects/README.md

 ## Get to Know the Author
-**Dr. Sunil Kumar Chinnamgari**
-Dr. Sunil Kumar Chinnamgari has a PhD in computer science (specializing in machine learning and natural language processing).
+**Dr. Sunil Kumar Chinnamgari** has a PhD in computer science (specializing in machine learning and natural language processing).
 He is an AI researcher with more than 14 years of industry experience.
 Currently, he works in the capacity of a lead data scientist with a US financial giant.
 He has published several research papers in Scopus and IEEE journals and is a frequent speaker at various meet-ups.
 He is an avid coder and has won multiple hackathons.
 In his spare time, Sunil likes to teach, travel, and spend time with family.

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.